akimd/vcsn/README.md

 semiring and with words from any free monoids.
 And on the other hand, a particular algorithm can be specialized for a particular data structure.

+The Python bindings, and particularly the IPython interface, make Vcsn a tool particularly well suited for practical sessions in courses of Formal Language Theory.
+More generally, it proves to be a handy means to explore compositions of algorithms on automata from small sizes to "real world" cases.

-Vcsn is an ongoing development project.
-Therefore algorithms, data structures and the general architecture are not totally stable and well tested.
+Although it is now quite mature, Vcsn is an ongoing development project.
+Therefore some algorithms and data structures may change in the future.

 Please send any question or comments to <vcsn@lrde.epita.fr>, and report bugs to either our issue tracker
 <https://gitlab.lrde.epita.fr/vcsn/vcsn/issues>, or via emails to
-<vcsn-bugs@lrde.epita.fr>.
+<vcsn@lrde.epita.fr>.

 Using Vcsn
 ----------

 Documentation about Vcsn can be found in several places:

--   the directory doc/notebooks documents the Python interface and provides examples.
+-   the directory `doc/notebooks` documents the Python interface and provides examples.
 It is also helpful to understand the C++ API.
     This documentation is also available on line.
 The [online notebooks](http://vcsn-sandbox.lrde.epita.fr/tree/Doc) will be
     frequently updated, so please be sure to check there.
 In particular, be sure to read the [introduction to Vcsn](http://vcsn-sandbox.lrde.epita.fr/notebooks/Doc/!Read-me-first.ipynb).
--   the file `NEWS.txt` includes many examples of how to run commands and algorithms.
+-   the file `NEWS.md` includes many examples of how to run commands and algorithms.
--   the directory tests/python contains tons of test cases written in Python.
+-   the directory `tests/python` contains tons of test cases written in Python.
 -   the C++ low-level interface is documented via comments in the header files (`vcsn/algos/*.hh`).